H4HWV2011/msjarvis-public-docs/docs/how-to-read-this-thesis.md

 ### If you just need to run it

-If your goal is to deploy, monitor, or integrate Ms. Jarvis:
+If your goal is to deploy, monitor, or integrate Ms. Allis:

 - Start with:
   - `README.md`